PranabNandy/FreeRTOS/0.Code/4.Task-Notify/README.md

 In other words, do you think interrupt nesting will happen ?
 - Yes it happens in RTOS

+In FreeRTOS whoever unblocks the blocked task should also check whether the unblocked task has got the higher priority than the currently running task.
+If true, then the task **yield function** has to be called to make sure that, the newly unblocked higher-priority task immediately takes over the CPU.

 ![Screenshot from 2024-06-12 22-54-52](https://github.com/PranabNandy/FreeRTOS/assets/34576104/98c6b552-30d1-41d7-b12e-2ac2fbdf0286)

 ## when to use ISR API call ?